thewchan/uxf/README.md

     )

-Here we've added a custom file description in the header, and we've also added field types to the _TType_ definition.
+Here we've added a custom file description in the header, and we've also added field types to the _ttype_ definition.
 When types are specified, the UXF processor is expected to be able to check that each value is of the correct type.
 Omit the type altogether (as in the earliler examples) to indicate _any_ valid table type.